rsmaxwell/hello/README.md

   - commandline with a make file
   - Visual Studio with a solution file

-The source is arranged to make it straightforward to replace place holders for a number of build constaints.
+The source is arranged to make it straightforward to replace placeholders for a number of build constaints.

 The program outputs a fixed string and then outputs these build info constaints.